raspberrypilearning/sonic-pi-competition-2014/README.md

 ## The final

-- The final 12 will introduce and play their music on a Raspberry Pi to the audience in front of an expert panel of judges at an event yet to be confirmed.
+- The final 10 may get the chance to introduce and play their music on a Raspberry Pi to an audience in front of an expert panel of judges at an event yet to be confirmed.

 ## Prizes